Religion in the Philippines: Demographics

-Abrahamic religions

 Christianity

 Christianity arrived in the Philippines with the landing of Ferdinand Magellan in 1521.
 In 1543, Spanish explorer Ruy López de Villalobos named the archipelago Las Islas Filipinas in honor of Philip II of Spain, who was then Prince of Girona and of Asturias under his father, Charles V, Holy Roman Emperor who, as Charles I, was also King of Spain.
 Missionary activity during the country's colonial rule by Spain and the United States led the transformation of the Philippines into the first and then, along with East Timor, one of two predominantly Catholic nations in East Asia, with approximately 88.66% of the population belonging to the Christian faith.

 Catholicism

-Catholicism (Katolisismo; Catolicismo) is the predominant religion and the largest Christian denomination, with estimates of approximately 79.53% of the population belonging to this faith in the Philippines.
+Catholicism (Katolisismo; Catolicismo) is the predominant religion and the largest Christian denomination in the Philippines comprising 78.8% of the population (or 85,645,362 million adherents) in 2020.
+It served as the country's state religion over most of the archipelago during the Spanish colonial period, under the Spanish Constitution of 1876.
 Spanish efforts to convert many on the islands were aided by the lack of a significant central authority, and by friars who learnt local languages to preach.
 Some traditional animistic practices blended with the new faith.
+Catholicism's status as state religion continued under the short-lived Malolos Republic.
+The American colonial government established a policy of separation of church and state, eventually ending prospects of establishing a state religion in the Philippines.

 The Catholic Church has great influence on Philippine society and politics.
-One typical event is the role of the Catholic hierarchy during the bloodless People Power Revolution of 1986.
-Then-Archbishop of Manila and de facto Primate of the Philippines, Jaime Cardinal Sin appealed to the public via radio to congregate along Epifanio de los Santos Avenue in support of rebel forces.
-Some seven million people responded to the call between February 22–25, and the non-violent protests successfully forced President Ferdinand E. Marcos out of power and into exile in Hawaii.
+It was instrumental in rallying public support for the bloodless People Power Revolution of 1986.
+Then-Archbishop of Manila and de facto Primate of the Philippines, Cardinal Jaime Sin appealed to the public via radio to congregate along Epifanio de los Santos Avenue in support of rebel forces against the dictatorship of President Ferdinand E. Marcos.
+Some seven million people responded to the call between February 22–25, and the non-violent protests successfully forced Marcos and his family out of power and into exile in Hawaii.

 Several Catholic holidays are culturally important as family occasions, and are observed in the civil calendar.
 Chief among these are Christmas, which includes celebrations of the civil New Year, and the more solemn Holy Week, which may occur in March or April.
 Every November, Filipino families celebrate All Saints' Day and All Souls' Day as a single holiday in honour of the saints and the dead, visiting and cleaning ancestral graves, offering prayers, and feasting.
 As of 2018, Feast of the Immaculate Conception on December 8 was added as a special non-working holiday.

-Census data from 2015 found that about 79.53% of the population professed Catholicism.